What type of PT degree is offered at GW?

 Do you hold information sessions?

 Yes.
-Information sessions are held at The George Washington University Hospital.
-The list of scheduled information sessions are on the right side of this page.
+When available, the list of scheduled information sessions are on the right side of this page.

 I will be in the area and would like to meet with an admissions counselor or a faculty member.
 Is this possible?